callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 ## Louis Solomons

-{% img left-flow /images/people/louis_solomons.jpg 50% "Louis Solomons" title:"Louis Solomons" %}
+{% include image.html class="left-flow" url="/images/people/louis_solomons.jpg" dimensions="width='50%'" caption="Louis Solomons" %}

 All my Mum told me about Louis was he lived in Leman Street and had 2 daughters.
 To date he is the only one I have an image of in the shape of this photo of a painting.

-Another claim to fame is so far he is the only one who has a descendent I have managed to contact and there are more Grand-children still alive, which is great for all sorts of reasons.
+Another claim to fame is so far he is the only one who has a descendent I have managed to contact and there are more Grand-children still alive, which is great for all kinds of reasons.

 The birth certificate of Louis Solomons actually has his first name spelt as "Lewis" but his Grandson assures me it is spelt "Louis" and I'm 100% certain he is right.
 Lewis had three daughters rather than the two my Mum recalled.
 He was a Cabinet Maker and I hope to find some more about him and posisbly get some other pictures.